Richmond Elementary School serves 193 students in grades Kindergarten-8.

 Reading/Language Arts Proficiency

-Richmond Elementary School's student population of 212 students has stayed relatively flat over five school years.
+Richmond Elementary School's student population of 193 students has declined by 10% over five school years.

 The teacher population of 9 teachers has stayed relatively flat over five school years.